 An American composer and leading proponent of microtonal or "xenharmonic" music.
 He also created a series of experimental musical instruments.

-(1979) Endless Building of Instruments - In the little amount of time I knew Ivor, I learned that he had incredible knowledge in how musical instruments and systems worked, and he became my primary learning source.
+(1979) Endless Building of Instruments and Endless Exploration of musical scales and Intervals - In the little amount of time I knew Ivor, I learned that he had incredible knowledge in how musical instrument systems and their scales worked.
+He became my primary learning source.
 As I peppered him with the musical what and why questions, he delivered on every one of them to my amazement.

 All around his house and yard were metal tube xylophones each sounding a particular scale.
 These all demonstrated his level of understanding.
 His ability to make instrument after instrument impressed me, because each project provided me with a new learning opportunity and generally with amusing and captivating results.

 I learned that Ivor had a lot of supporters and detractors.
 In part, this was due to his dislike of the 12-tone equal tempered (Western) scale, and his constant "down with 12-tone" ranting both verbally and in writing.
 He basically felt all of the 12-tone scale's intervals were not harmonically pure.
 His belief was by further slicing up the spaces within our 12-tone system into greater intervals (e.g.19-tone, 24-tone, 31-tone, etc.) he could create intervals (two notes played simultaneously) that sounded more in tune.

 Ivor also wrote an amazing amount of work on microtonal scales and was regularly featured in Interval magazine,

 Regarded as Mr. World of Percussion due to his worldy travels to acquire many types of ethnic, cultural, and traditional instruments.
 Probably the premiere percussionist having wide-ranging performance expertise in worldly percussion instruments.
 Worked extensively in Hollywood in the motion picture and recording industries.

 (1980) Encourage Refinement - Having met Emil through NAMM, he wanted one of my bass marimbas, but with additional range and to be able to split into two parts (naturals and accidentals) for ease of portability for the cartage companies.
 The two-octave "extended bass marimba" was designed to provide additional range. (<--Instrument is shown on the cover of a 1980's issue of "percussion arts")